fpoirotte/XRL/docs/src/index.rst

     ..  warning::

-        This documentation was built automatically from the latest changes in `XRL's code`_.
+        This documentation was automatically built from the latest changes in |this_commit|_.
         It does not necessarily reflect features from any current or upcoming release.
 Check out https://readthedocs.org/projects/xrl/
         for documentation on supported versions.

-..  _`XRL's code`: https://github.com/fpoirotte/XRL/commit/\ |git_hash|

 Overview
 --------